 7) When storing your locomotive, make sure to keep the silica gel or moisture absorbent package in the box with the locomotive.
 These packages absorb moisture in the air, which prevents corrosion or rusting of your locomotive.
 Keep these packages and oil products away from small children and animals.

 8) Don’t modify your locomotive without consulting the manufacturer first.
 If there was a better way to make this locomotive, the manufacturer would have tried to incorporate these changes in the assembly process.
 All of these newer locomotives are built to exacting electrical standards.
 Don’t try to reengineer the components.
 You may permanently damage the components and void any warranty on the product.

 Toy trains provide hours of family fun.
 By following these simple steps, you should eliminate many of the common problems experienced with these new locomotives and spend more time enjoying them.

 For your reference, these are the phone numbers of the manufacturer’s customer service departments.
-Please help them out by having the product number of the item, the type of transformer you are using, a description of the problem, and the steps you tried to correct the problem with before calling them.
+Please help them out by having the product number of the item, the type of transformer you are using, a description of the problem, and the steps you used to try to correct the problem before calling them.
 This will speed their ability to help solve the problem.

 |MTH Electric Trains